-***Passport students may only be registered in two (2) OnDemand courses concurrently
+***OpenText Learning Subscription, Security Edition holders may only be registered in two (2) Training OnDemand courses concurrently

 You are registering for an online class.
-EnCase OnDemand Courses can be accessed online 24/7.
+EnCase Training OnDemand courses can be accessed online 24/7.

 TERMS & CONDITIONS

-Training materials for this course, including the DF310 – EnCE Prep Course OnDemand student manual, will be sent electronically.
-MANUALS ARE AVAILABLE ONLY IN NON-PRINTABLE EBOOK FORMAT.
+Training materials for this course, including the DF310–EnCE Prep Course OnDemand student manual, will be sent electronically.
+MANUALS ARE AVAILABLE ONLY IN NON-PRINTABLE TIMED (1-YEAR) EBOOK FORMAT.
 PHYSICAL COPIES OF MANUALS ARE NOT AVAILABLE WITH TRAINING OnDEMAND COURSES.

 EnCase users who have attended the EnCase courses, Foundations in Digital Forensics with EnCase (optional) or Building an Investigation with EnCase, and are preparing to sit for the EnCE (EnCase Certified Examiner) certification process.